 Republic is best known to passenger steamship fans because of its last voyage.
 In early 1909 the ship left New York sailing for Mediterranean ports.
-Off the south coast of Nantucket on the dark wintry morning of January 23 Republic was in heavy fog, proceeding cautiously when, at 5:47 AM, the Lloyds Italian liner SS Florida, carrying 800 Italian immigrants, appeared out of the gloom and struck the Republic amidships.
+Off the south coast of Nantucket on the dark wintry morning of January 23 Republic was proceeding cautiously in heavy fog when, at 5:47 AM, the Lloyds Italian liner SS Florida, carrying 800 Italian immigrants, appeared out of the gloom and struck the Republic amidships.
 What ensued made history.
-Fatally punctured, Republic used its newly installed Marconi wireless telegraph system to alert nearby vessels becoming the first ship in history to issue radio distress signals.
-The US Coast Guard cutter Gresham and the White Star Liner Baltic responded and along with the Florida, which was still floating, rescued all 1200 passengers and crew with the exception of six killed in the collision.
+Fatally punctured, Republic used its newly installed Marconi wireless telegraph system to alert nearby vessels, becoming the first ship in history to issue radio distress signals.
+The US Coast Guard cutter Gresham and the White Star Liner Baltic responded and, along with the Florida, which was still floating, rescued all 1200 passengers and crew with the exception of six killed in the collision.
 Thirty six hours later the Republic sank while under tow.

 The White Star Line still exists, merging in 1934 with Cunard Line with the combined company now part of Carnival Corporation.
 You can read more about the White Star Line and the voyages of the Republic at Norway-Heritage.com here and here.

 Why was Louis Stoler on the Republic and why did he emigrate to America?
-Louis died in 1933 and didn't talk much about his past with family and we have little documentation so what follows is a plausible tale but one that can't be confirmed.
+Louis died in 1933, didn't talk much about his past with family, and we have little documentation, so what follows is a likely tale but one that can't be confirmed in all its details.

 (The Pale, from Wikipedia; the colors and numbers indicate the % of Jewish population)

 Even within the Pale, Jews were restricted to living in specific cities and villages and barred from many trades and activities.
 Until 1827, they were also barred from serving in the Russian military being compelled to pay double taxes in lieu of service.
-The reform minded Nicholas I (1825-55) instituted the change which required Jewish community leaders to provide a set number of annual conscripts from among Jews aged 12 to 25 for 25 years of military service, the standard conscription length for the Russian Army at the time.
-By the latter part of the 19th century the age was raised to 18 and the term of service was 5 to 10 years.
-While the Czars saw this effort as something that would encourage religious conversion very few Jews did so.
-The regime for the Jewish soldiers was tough but bearable under Nicholas I and his successor, Alexander II (1855-81).
-However, under the last two Czars, Alexander III (1881-1894) and Nicholas II (1894-1917) treatment became harsher as both were anti-Semites along with increasing numbers of the senior military leadership.
+The reform minded Nicholas I (1825-55) instituted a new policy requiring Jewish community leaders to provide a set number of annual conscripts from among Jews aged 12 to 25 for twenty five years of military service, the standard conscription length for the Russian Army at the time.
+By the latter part of the 19th century the age was raised to 18 and the term of service limited to 5 to 10 years.
+While the Czars initially implemented the policy to encourage religious conversion very few Jews did so.
+The regime for the Jewish soldiers was tough, but bearable, under Nicholas I and his successor, Alexander II (1855-81).
+However, under the last two Czars, Alexander III (1881-1894) and Nicholas II (1894-1917), both anti-Semites along with much of the senior military leadership, treatment became harsher.
 If you'd like to know more about the circumstances under which Jews served in the Russian Army read here.

 Louis Stoler was one of those conscripts.
-The family lore always had it that he'd been in the Russian Army and we located this picture (Louis is on the left) which we've recently confirmed is a Russian military uniform from that period.
+The family lore always had it that he'd been in the Russian Army and we located this picture in which Louis (on the left) is wearing what we've recently confirmed is a Russian military uniform from that period.

-Louis was part of a huge wave of emigrating Russian Jews from 1880 to the mid-1920s though most were not deserters which added an element of danger and risk to his escape.
-During this period more than 2.2 million left Russia with about 80% coming to the United States.
+Louis was part of a huge wave of emigrating Russian Jews from 1880 to the mid-1920s, though most were not deserters, adding an element of danger and risk to his escape.
+During this period more than 2.2 million Jews left Russia with about 80% coming to the United States.

 Once he arrived what was he to do; how would he survive?
-Well, as a young man with military experience it appears he decided to apply his training and a few weeks after landing in Boston we find him in Trenton, New Jersey enlisting for a three-year hitch in the United States Army!
+As a young man with military experience it appears he decided to apply his training and a few weeks after landing in Boston we find him in Trenton, New Jersey enlisting for a three-year hitch in the United States Army!
 He left the service for a few months after finishing his enlistment and then re-enlisted for another three years, finally being discharged as a sergeant in 1912.
-At some point in this period he served with his unit in the Philippines and while stationed here seemed to have spent much time in Georgia.
+At some point in this period he served with his regiment, which may have been the 23rd Infantry, in the Philippines; in the U.S. he was primarily stationed in Georgia .
 Here's a picture of him while in the U.S. Army; he's the guy standing on the far left.
 Russia to America to the Philippines and serving in two armies all in the space of less than five years!

 We are forever grateful to Louis for deciding to come to America when he did.
 Thanks grandpa!